hamzainvalid/Database-webpage/README.md

 - Make sure the record is being added to the database

 Second step:
-- Figure out and implement the alogrithm for weekly change
+- Figure out and implement the alogrithm for weekly change (not done)*
 - Create another page to show the records and figure out the edit and deleting methodology on one page
 - Link all the pages